Kevin McKendree: Life and career

 In 2005, McKendree issued his second album, Hammers & Strings.
 AllMusic noted that it was "a set full of boogie-woogie piano (even on non-blues tunes), blues ballads, and New Orleans-style R&B, this is a delightful outing."
 In the same year McKendree played on Brian Setzer's album, Rockabilly Riot Vol. 1: A Tribute To Sun Records.
 In 2008, McKendree contributed to Randy Houser's debut album, Anything Goes, playing Wurlitzer electric piano and Hammond organ.

 More recently, McKendree has focused on songwriting and production work in his own recording studio, The Rock House, which is based in Franklin, Tennessee.
-In 2013, McKendree engineered Sean Chambers' album, The Rock House Sessions, which was recorded in his own studio.
+In 2013, he engineered Sean Chambers' album, The Rock House Sessions, which was recorded in his own studio.

-He continues to perform regularly, most recently playing in the Mike Henderson Band at the Bluebird Cafe in Nashville.
+McKendree performs regularly, most recently playing in the Mike Henderson Band at the Bluebird Cafe in Nashville.